trannhukhoinguyen/sudden-satori/src/content/blog/sample-post.md

 ---

-*This post demonstrates the core principles of the Volks-Typo theme in action, showing how historical design languages can inform contemporary digital experiences.*
+*This post demonstrates the core principles of the Sudden Satori theme in action, showing how historical design languages can inform contemporary digital experiences.*